microsoft/sqltoolsservice/docs/guide/jsonrpc_protocol.md

 - `seq`: A sequence number that increases with each message sent from the editor to the host.
-  Even though this field shows up on all message types, it is generally only used to correlate reponse messages to the initial request that caused it.
+  Even though this field shows up on all message types, it is generally only used to correlate response messages to the initial request that caused it.
 - `type`: The type of message being transmitted, either `request`, `response`, or `event`.

 ### Request Fields